Cherbourg Project: Escape

-Two young officers in the operation, Tal and Michael — Ram, went on to become commanders in chief of the navy.
+Two young officers in the operation, Micha Ram and Alex Tal, went on to become commanders in chief of the navy.

 The boats' names while being operated by the oil drilling company were Starboat 1, 2, 3, 4 and 5.
 The boats joined the already acquired INS Sa'ar to form the Sa'ar 3-class missile boats.

 International repercussions

 The French government expelled Mordechai Limon from France.
 It was said that the French president stated "I do not like tea with Lemon and Mokka coffee".
 Generals Louis Bonte and Bernard Cazelles were suspended by the government.
 Instead Israel turned to American supplies of weapons and support.
 The Israeli Air Force began to be equipped by American aircraft, while the United States Navy started to train the Israeli Navy's high command and increased the level of naval cooperation.

 According to British intelligence writer Gordon Thomas, following the affair, Mossad agents were watched "as closely as any terrorist" when they were deployed to France to track down and kill Middle Eastern terrorists.
 Many times, terrorists would escape after being tipped off by a pro-Arab French intelligence officer.